JREAM/cli-aid/README.md

 - Would like to do/Plans:
     - Unit Testing
     - Should user have ability to easily create new topics/details?
 For example:
-        - `./cli-aid.py save java install "This is how to install java, etc."` (save would create/update)
+        - `./cli_aid.py save java install "This is how to install java, etc."` (save would create/update)
-        - `./cli-aid.py save nginx config "flags: -y auto yes"`
+        - `./cli_aid.py save nginx config "flags: -y auto yes"`
-        - `./cli-aid.py save nginx config "commands: Anything here like a textfield"`
+        - `./cli_aid.py save nginx config "commands: Anything here like a textfield"`
         - The above seems hard to format in one line unless it's basic text.
 However, using the save method could keep adding to the same file, but removing items would be problematic with string searching to the exact wording they wrote in the past.
         - I think if the user is using CLI they are good enough to simply `vim topics/their-file.py`.
     - More/Better Error Proofing
     - Possibly a better syntax or format for the topic files
     - Python 3 compatible
     - One argument produces a list of method names within the topic (module).
-    - A nice shortname rather than `cli-aid`
+    - A nice shortname rather than `cli_aid`
         - Some name ideas:
             - `snippette` (too long)
             - `snipr` (too much typing, sounds like sniper)